-I’m married and live in Bridgetown with my wife and two daughters, my son is at university having left KEVICC three years ago.
+I’m married and live in Bridgetown with my wife and two daughters, my son went to KEVICC then on to university and is now working in London.
 I work for my own company and I offer strategic planning, business planning and organisational development and programme and project management support to a range of organisations and groups.
 Although I no longer actively play any sport I am still a keen follower of rugby (having played and coached both codes) and am a life-long supporter of Portsmouth FC.
 I love music, and although my phone is good for calls, and all the other stuff it does, its real function is to carry the music that matches my mood; everything from Led Zeppelin to Alan Jackson and Takeshi Terauchi via Passenger, Bach, and Tom Jones on the way.

-My involvement in Atmos goes back to 2007 and the start, and I’m involved because I believe that this project can bring about the radical change many of us want in terms of planning and land ownership.
+My involvement in Atmos goes back to 2007 and the start, and I’m involved because I believe that communities need to own and manage their own assets so as to bring about the radical change many of us want, particularly in terms of planning and land ownership.
 So, for me its about swinging the pendulum back towards communities and local people and particularly for those of us who live, work and play in Totnes.

 In a previous life I was Green Lifestyles Officer on the flagship zero carbon development BedZED.
 I was regularly to be found with my head in some of the UKs first online booking systems for car clubs, fixing community composters and exploring what flooring works best to for optimum thermal exchange.
 Since then I have run events for the Refugee Council and worked with the team at Schumacher College.

 I think that doing things that are complex and game changing is the lifeblood of an evolving society.
 Totnes Community Development Society presents a significant opportunity for change around how land and assets are acquired, designed, used within communities.
 When something can be changed for the better, you get involved.
 I’ve been a Director since 2014.